marcinduma/LTRCLD-2557/docs/use-case1.md

 First use-case task will focus on:

-- Configuration of stretch VRF inside Tenant-01
+- Configuration of stretched VRF inside Tenant-01
-- VPC CIDR, VNET configuration in respective clouds
+- VPC CIDR(AWS), VNET(Azure) configuration in respective Clouds
-- EPG configuration in both clouds
+- EPG configuration in both Clouds
-- EC2/Virutal Machine creation for communication testing
+- EC2/Virtual Machine creation and EPG assigment
 - Contract configuration to allow traffic flow
 - Communication testing

 ## Schema, Template configuration

-All logical polices and configuration is done in Nexus Dashboard via Schemas and Templates.
+All logical polices and configuration are done in Nexus Dashboard via Schemas and Templates.
 Each Schema can have multiple Templates, but Template can belong to only one Schema.
 Each Template is also assocaited to one and only one Tenant.
 Template to site assoction will also define to which fabric (on prem or cloud) configration will be pushed, therefore is the smallest logical unit we can decide where changes are deployed.

 ### 1. Schema creation